Unsupervised multi-modal Styled Content Generation: Mode Mixture Modeling

 \section{Mode Mixture Modeling}

-We argue that the single constant learned by StyleGAN is actually an encoding of the representative content of the training data, or, in other words, the single mode of the distribution.
-The mode may be visualized by letting each trained model generate a sample using a set of average style parameters, as shown in Figure \ref{fig:StyleGAN-constants}.
+As discussed earlier, StyleGAN samples the learned distribution by injecting style parameters and noise, at multiple scales, always starting from a single root constant, which encodes a single mode of the distribution.
 Instead, we aim to represent the learned distribution using a model which is an explicit mixture of modes.
 Rather than expecting the mapping network to learn a complex deformation of the latent space, our architecture explicitly reflects the fact that the distribution is modeled using $K$ modes, by training a generator that takes $K$ learned root constants as input, instead of a single one.
-The $K$ constants are mixed using a set of learned weights and the resulting mixtures are further modified by a common set of style (AdaIN) parameters to generate samples that cover the entire learned distribution.
+The $K$ constants are mixed using a set of learned weights and the resulting mixtures are further modified by an independent set of style (AdaIN) parameters and noise inputs, to generate samples that cover the entire learned distribution.
 If the distribution is roughly discrete, and the training data is annotated accordingly, the corresponding constants and their mixture may be learned in a supervised fashion.
 However, as we show in Section~\ref{sec:unsupervised}, supervision is actually not necessary.

-We begin by describing a supervised version of our \OurName (\SName), which may be suitable for the case where the data modes correspond to distinct clusters, and each training sample is annotated with the mode to which is belongs.
-This supervised architecture is depicted in the left diagram in Figure~\ref{fig:archMultiConst}.
+We begin by describing \SName, a supervised version of our $K$-modal GAN, which may be suitable for the case where the data modes correspond to distinct clusters, and each training sample is annotated with the mode to which it belongs.
+This supervised architecture is depicted in the top diagram of Figure~\ref{fig:archMultiConst}.
 The architecture borrows from StyleGAN its generator $G$ and the mapping network that maps $\mathcal{Z}$ to $\mathcal{W}$.
-However, in place of a single constant input to $G$, $K$ root constants, denoted $C_1, \ldots, C_K$ are learned, which are intended to encode up to $K$ modes of the distribution.
-A one-hot vector $w_M$ controls a simple multiplexer that chooses one of these $K$ constants to be forwarded as input to $G$.
+However, in place of a single constant input to $G$, multiple root constants, denoted $C_1, \ldots, C_K$ are learned, which are intended to encode up to $K$ modes of the distribution.
+A one-hot vector $w_M$ controls a simple multiplexer that chooses one of these root constants to be forwarded as input to $G$.
 In order to learn $K$ constants that would correspond to $K$ modes in the data, we add a $K$-way classifier to the discriminator $D$, which is used to penalize the generator when it fails to produce an image that does not belong to the mode indicated by $w_M$.